PaddlePaddle/Paddle/doc/demo/quick_start/index_en.md

 You can use the trained model to perform prediction on the dataset with no labels.
 You can also evaluate the model on dataset with labels to obtain its test accuracy.
 <center> ![](./PipelineTest_en.png) </center>

-The test script (test.sh) is listed below.
+The test script is listed below.
 PaddlePaddle can evaluate a model on the data with labels specified in `test.list`.

 ```bash
 paddle train \